 The appropriate rate of SIFS will be paid to the individual where the family meets both the primary and secondary earner income tests (and all other eligibility criteria) (2.11.1).

 A SIFS claim must be made after the end of that income year, and before the end of the following income year after the income year.
-For example, if an eligible individual with a qualifying child receiving an 'at home' rate of YA claims SIFS for the 2012-13 financial year, they must lodge their claim before 30 June 2014.
+For example, if an eligible individual with a qualifying child receiving an 'at home' rate of YA claims SIFS for the 2012-13 financial year, they must have lodged their claim before 30 June 2014.

-Act reference: FA(Admin)Act section 65K Need for a claim, section 65KA How to claim, section 65KB Tax file number requirement to be satisfied for claims for a past period, section 65KK Determination of past period entitlement claim, 65KP Payment of single income family supplement-no claim required, 65KQ Payment of single income family supplement-claim required, 65KR Secretary's power to request tax file numbers
+Act reference: FA(Admin)Act section 65K Need for a claim, section 65KA How to claim, section 65KB Tax file number requirement to be satisfied for claims for a past period, section 65KK Determination of past period entitlement claim, section 65KP Payment of single income family supplement-no claim required, section 65KQ Payment of single income family supplement-claim required, section 65KR Secretary's power to request tax file numbers